What is an administrative assistant?

 How to become an administrative assistant

-Step 5: Create a compelling resume and cover letter
+Step 5: Make a great resume and cover letter

 How much do administrative assistants make?